molpro/iterative-solver/README.md

 ## Overview

-LinearAlgebra is a part of Molpro's ecosystem.
-It implements iterative solvers for linear and non-linear problems and distributed arrays for HPC.
+Implements iterative solvers for linear and non-linear problems and distributed arrays for HPC.
 The solvers are specialised to work with specific data types, but are also templated on the container allowing for easy integration into existing software.